Pyramid MoA: A Probabilistic Framework for Cost-Optimized Anytime Inference

 \section{Related Work}

 \textbf{Anytime Algorithms \& the Monitoring Problem:} The concept of trading computation time for solution quality originates with Dean and Boddy \cite{dean1988analysis}, who coined the term ``anytime algorithm,'' and Horvitz \cite{horvitz1987reasoning}, who independently developed the equivalent notion of ``flexible computation.''
 Zilberstein \cite{zilberstein1996using} extended this line to the composition of complex systems from anytime components, and Hansen and Zilberstein \cite{hansen2001monitoring} framed the \emph{monitoring problem} as a sequential decision process solvable by dynamic programming.
 Our work extends this line to generative AI, casting the multi-model routing decision as a single-step monitoring problem in the current two-layer architecture.
 The ``early exit'' strategy in deep learning, exemplified by BranchyNet \cite{teerapittayanon2016branchynet}, represents a related but architecturally distinct approach: early exit modifies the model's internal structure, whereas our framework operates on black-box model outputs.

 \textbf{Mixture-of-Agents (MoA):} Collaborative layers of LLMs can outperform individual state-of-the-art models \cite{wang2024mixture}.
-However, standard MoA implementations execute a pre-determined number of layers for all inputs, ignoring the heterogeneous difficulty of user queries.

-\textbf{Efficient MoA Variants:} Recent research has focused on reducing computational overhead. \textbf{Self-MoA} \cite{selfmoa2025} demonstrates that iteratively querying a single strong model can sometimes outperform diverse ensembles. \textbf{Sparse MoA (SMoA)} \cite{smoa2024} and \textbf{Residual MoA (RMoA)} \cite{rmoa2025} introduce early stopping and residual connections to reduce compute.
+However, standard MoA implementations execute a pre-determined number of layers for all inputs, ignoring the heterogeneous difficulty of user queries. \textbf{Self-MoA} \cite{selfmoa2025} demonstrates that iteratively querying a single strong model can sometimes outperform diverse ensembles. \textbf{Sparse MoA (SMoA)} \cite{smoa2024} and \textbf{Residual MoA (RMoA)} \cite{rmoa2025} introduce early stopping and residual connections to reduce compute.
 Unlike RMoA, which relies on architectural residuals, our \textbf{Pyramid MoA} employs a distinct \emph{decision-theoretic} approach grounded in anytime computation theory, providing formal monotonicity guarantees (Theorem~\ref{thm:monotonicity}) and a generalized escalation rule (Equation~\ref{eq:generalized_rule}) that accounts for Oracle imperfection.

 \textbf{LLM Cascading \& Routing:} FrugalGPT \cite{chen2023frugalgpt} introduced cascading as a cost-reduction strategy.
 RouteLLM \cite{ong2024routellm} trains preference-based routers using chatbot arena data to select between strong and weak models.
 Our framework subsumes simple cascading as a special case and provides the theoretical apparatus---performance profiles, the monotonicity condition, the generalized decision rule---to analyze when and why cascading works.
 The key distinction is that our router leverages ensemble agreement across multiple models rather than single-model confidence or pairwise preference data.